tigeu/dke_home_project/README.md

 output_data/predictions.csv

 ## Output of the evaluation script
-Accuracy: 0.57
+Accuracy: 0.53
-(macro) Precision: 0.40
+(macro) Precision: 0.51
-(macro) Recall: 0.47
+(macro) Recall: 0.52

 (also saved in "evaluation_output.txt")

 ## Training explanation
-First I query 100 claims from the endpoint using this query:
+First I query 1000 claims, their authors, the amount of mentions and citations from the endpoint using this query:
 ```
 PREFIX itsrdf:<https://www.w3.org/2005/11/its/rdf#>
 PREFIX schema:<http://schema.org/>